Arrow Speed, Kinetic Energy, and Momentum Calculator

 Arrow Speed Factors

 When an arrow is shot from your bow, its impact, and ability to penetrate and make the kill is based not just on the speed of your bow.
-There are a few more things that impact how fast your arrow is traveling after you shoot.
+There are a few more things that impact how fast your arrow travels after you shoot.

 The factors that impact the overall speed of your arrow are: